edlink/docs/changelogs/api.md

 ##### July 19th, 2022

 - Added Adult Learning and Continued Learning grade levels to our grade level enum.
+- Fixed an issue with v2 Canvas submissions.

 ##### July 18th, 2022